intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - One-shot Pruning

-  One-shot pruning means the model is pruned to its target sparsity with one single step.
-This pruning method often works at model's initialization step(which means pruning start_step = end_step).
-It can easily cause accuracy drop, but save much training time.
+  One-shot pruning means the model is pruned to its target sparsity with one single step(which means pruning start_step = end_step).
+This often takes place at the initial stage of training/finetuning which simplifies the pruning procedure.
+However, one-shot pruning is prone to larger accuracy degradation compared to iterative pruning.

 - Iterative Pruning